apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

-    In `their documentation <https://docs.docker.com/docker-hub/repos/>`_, "Docker ID namespace" and ``hub-user`` are employed as synonyms in the text and examples, respectively.
+    In `their documentation <https://docs.docker.com/docker-hub/repos/>`_, "Docker ID namespace" and ``user`` are employed as synonyms in the text and examples, respectively.

 .. note::